Terpz710/SimpleJoinUI/README.md

     <b>SimpleJoinUI plugin for Pocketmine-MP</b>

 # Description
 When a user joins the server for the first time it will send a form UI and title to the player.
 If the user already played or joined it will not send the form and title.
-All customizable through thr config.
+All customizable through the config.
 If you have any issues please contact me via discord.
 Thank you!

 Discord: ace873056